eliftugbatezcan/maze_generator/README.md

 - Add new algorithms: implement the algorithm as a pure function that accepts the grid and node identifiers, then returns the ordered visit list and path.
 - Add heuristics: for A\* or other informed search, expose configurable heuristic functions.
 - Add weighted grids: extend node objects to include weights (terrain costs) and adapt algorithms accordingly.

-## Development tips

-- Use the browser dev tools and Vite's HMR for fast feedback.
-- Keep algorithm functions pure to make writing unit tests straightforward.

 ## Contribution